Parameterizes single-trial evoked responses (e.g. cortico-cortical evoked

 proj_tpts.
 Units: \(\mu V \cdot s^{1/2}\).mean_proj_profileNumeric vector, mean of

-S_allacross trial pairs at each candidate duration — the profile whose maximum defines \(\tau_R\).var_proj_profileNumeric vector, variance of
+S_allacross trial pairs at each candidate duration, the profile whose maximum defines \(\tau_R\).var_proj_profileNumeric vector, variance of

 S_allacross trial pairs at each candidate duration.tR_indexInteger, column index into

-S_allandproj_tptscorresponding to \(\tau_R\).avg_trace_inputNumeric vector, simple trial average over the full analysis window (not truncated to \(\tau_R\)).
+V[seq_len(tR_sample), ]is the truncated trial matrixV_tR.avg_trace_inputNumeric vector, simple trial average over the full analysis window (not truncated to \(\tau_R\)).

 stat_indicesInteger vector, row indices of